godotengine/godot-docs/tutorials/physics/kinematic_character_2d.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Go back to the character scene, and open the script, the magic begins
 now!
-Kinematic body will do nothing by default, but it has a really
+Kinematic body will do nothing by default, but it has a
 useful function called
 :ref:`KinematicBody2D.move_and_collide() <class_KinematicBody2D_move_and_collide>`.
 This function takes a :ref:`Vector2 <class_Vector2>` as